aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ### Review and merge

 As with the MCP tools in the last update, this went through the same close back-and-forth with the mentor: branch, pull request, detailed review, revisions, merge.
-By the end of these two weeks the Analysis Agent could do both halves of its job, pulling facts from the provenance graph through the MCP tools and explanations from the documentation through RAG, end to end, reviewed, and running.
+By the end of these two weeks the Analysis Agent could do both halves of its job in one conversation, pulling facts from the provenance graph through the MCP tools and explanations from the documentation through RAG, end to end, reviewed, and running.

 Updates to this post will be provided every two weeks as the build progresses.